-Fishermans Bend represents the State's answer to the inter war and post war housing crises for the lower working class and under-privileged of our society during the 1920-40s.
-It represents the power of the social reformers from this era, most particularly the indefatigable Oswald Barnett, to influence government policy.
-Its physical expression, incorporating Garden City concepts from England and the latest American ideas in estate layout, is an altruistic attempt to provide for a neglected section of society.
-It is considered to be the finest example of a housing estate ever built by the HCV.
+The HCV Fishermans Bend Estate represents the State's answer to the interwar and postwar housing crises and demonstrates the power of the social reformers, most particularly the indefatigable Oswald Barnett, to influence government policy.

+Its physical expression, incorporating Garden City concepts from England and the latest American ideas in estate layout, is considered to be the finest example of a housing estate ever built by the HCV and provided a model for estates that followed.
 It was designed to incorporate all of the facilities a neighbourhood community could require - shops, community centre, recreation space and a kindergarten.
-Its original intent, with fully integrated shopping, sporting and recreational facilities and street tree planting was never fully realised however, its existing structure remains in accordance with the original plan.
+Its original intent, with fully integrated shopping, sporting and recreational facilities and street tree planting was never fully realised; however, the overall structure and housing types remains in accordance with the original plan.